-The design team consists of David Dagault, Luc Armant, Fred Pieri, Russell Ogden, Honorin Hamard, Emilia Plak and Alex Mateos.
+The design team consists of David Dagault, Luc Armant, Fred Pieri, Russell Ogden, and Honorin Hamard.

 Dav has a wealth of experience in competition flying, XC, XAlps and paraglider design.
 Luc, a dedicated XC and competition addict has a background in naval architecture.
-Fred, our resident geek is a mathematician, mechanical engineer and vol Biv specialist.
+Fred, our resident geek is a mathematian, mechanical engineer and vol Biv specialist.
 Russ is a competition pilot and test pilot with 1000s of hours testing experience.
-Honorin has been flying since he was 13, naturally talented, he has already become world champion.
+Honorin has been flying suince he was 13, he is a naturally talented pilot that has already become world champion.
 Between them, they bring a wealth of knowledge, ideas and experience and work closely together in the design and testing process.

-Former female World champion, Emilia Plak manages the paramotor department, she is helped by Alex Mateos.
-As two of the world's finest pilots holding World, European and French Paramotoring champion titles between them, they offer valuable advice and feedback throughout the development process, helping to produce the perfect blend of safety, speed and performance.
+Former female World champion, Emilia Plak manages the paramotor department.
+She is helped by Mathieu Rouanet and Alex Mateos, two of the finest pilots in the world holding World, European and French Paramotoring champion titles amongst them.
+They both offer valuable advice and feedback throughout the development process, helping to produce the perfect blend of safety, speed and performance.